 Dr. Henri Reis, MD, owner of Integra Eye Care Centre in Burnaby, B.C, created a Dry Eye Algorithm which was inspired by the DEWS II study.
 It begins with giving every patient a dry eye questionnaire to fill out which classifies which patients are reporting symptoms of dry eye.
-From there, the results of the questionnaire can then be implemented into the algorithm’s flow chart to determine the correct pathway to diagnosis and treatment.
+From there, the results of the questionnaire can then be implemented into the algorithm’s flowchart to determine the correct pathway to diagnosis and treatment.

 2. Advanced Diagnosis and Management Solutions

-I-PEN® Osmolarity System
+I-PEN® Tear Osmolarity System

-One of the most effective ways to measure osmolarity (the concentration of dissolved salts in solution) is with the I-PEN® Osmolarity System.
-The I-PEN®, used in conjunction with the single-use-sensors (SUS) is a hand-held, electronic device that measures osmolarity in approximately 2 seconds of contact with the eyelid tissue.
+One of the most effective ways to measure osmolarity (the concentration of dissolved salts in solution) is with the I-PEN® Tear Osmolarity System.
+The I-PEN®, used in conjunction with the single-use-sensors (SUS) is a hand-held, electronic device that measures osmolarity in approximately two seconds of contact with the eyelid tissue.
 No calculations are required.

 An important step in diagnosing aqueous deficient DED is to examine and measure tear function by absorbing the tears.
 The SMTube® is a strip meniscometry test used as a diagnostic method to measure tear function.

 It is important to be able to measure if your DED patients are improving over time.
 When the Dry Eye Algorithm is used at consecutive visits, you can look at all quantifiable factors to determine if there has been any improvement.